llimllib/loglevel/README.md

 loglevel [![Build Status](https://travis-ci.org/llimllib/loglevel.png)](https://travis-ci.org/llimllib/loglevel)
 ========

-This project auns to be the simplest and best-tested levelled logging wrapper around go's standard library log module.
+This project aims to be the simplest and best-tested levelled logging wrapper around go's standard library log module.
 It retains as much of the same API as possible.